 design A data frame consisting of sample annotation information such as the various fixed effects that wished to be included in modeling and subject identifiers for the inclusion of random effects.
 It is recommended that the design file have a column which consists of the column names of eset.
-See design. sampleid fixed A one-sided linear formula object describing the fixed-effects part of the modern fixed.
+See design. sampleid fixed A one-sided linear formula object describing the fixed-effects part of the model.

-A one-sided linear formula object describing the fixed-effects part of the model.
 The formula should always begin with a ~ operator followed by the fixed effect terms, seperated by the + operator.